-What are the requirements to open a subsidiary in Vietnam?
+Requirements to open a subsidiary in Vietnam

 The requirements for creating a subsidiary in Vietnam are:

-- in terms of shareholding, the subsidiary may be solely owned by the foreign company, unlike other countries where a local partner may be required;
+- in terms of shareholding, the subsidiary may be solely owned by the foreign company, unlike in other countries where a local partner may be required;

 - in terms of capital, the minimum amount of money accepted is 10,000 USD.